bhavanki/grounds/README.md

   --properties etc/server.properties --single-user
 ```

-Instructions on building a new universe are in the works.
+Instructions on building a new universe are in the [documentation](https://bhavanki.github.io/grounds).

 ## Connecting